Updated February 2023

-There are many negative connotations about "being held accountable," especially when things go wrong.
+"Being held accountable" carries a lot of negative associations, especially when things go wrong.
 But accountability can also be a good thing.
-Sales leaders should use the word "accountability" openly and frequently to remind their salespeople that they are also being recognized for their success.
-If your team does not feel responsible for their results and does not get recognized for them, why would they be motivated to do any better?
+Sales leaders should use also use the word "accountability" to remind their salespeople that they are being recognized for their success.
+If your team doesn't feel responsible for their results and doesn't get recognized for them, why would they be motivated to do any better?

-As a sales leader, you often have to read your team's minds to figure out what's stirring.
-You need to be able to see what drives and motivates them.
-If they aren't accomplishing what is expected of them, you also need to determine why.
+As a sales leader, you often have to play the role of mind-reader.
+You need to be able to see what drives and motivates your team, even if they don't tell you outright.
+If they aren't accomplishing what is expected of them, you need to determine why.

 There are several reasons why your salespeople could be lacking accountability.
 More often than not, it's because they became distracted, got off track, jumped to something else, or didn't feel a certain activity or action was essential.